CPX Student Guidelines

 Your performance on the CPX will be assessed in the following manner:

 - After each encounter, your simulated patient will enter information about your performance into a computer.
 This information will be converted into a numeric percent-correct score for history-taking, information sharing, and physical examination.
-Interpersonal communication scores will be computed by averaging the seven numeric rating scale scores from all patients.
-The criteria used for each skill area are established by the Clerkship Directors.
+Interpersonal communication scores will be computed by averaging the ratings from all patients.

 - You will write a patient note for most cases using the USMLE Step 2 CS format.
 For grading efficiency, the note is written on the computer, but paper copies will also be available for hand-written notes if requested.
 Physicians score patient notes using a patient note rubric that evaluates history and physical exam written findings as they are related to the differential diagnosis and follow-up plan.